 The FATF’s “Travel Rule”

-Another intergovernmental organization with a major emphasis on standards for AML is the Financial Action Task Force.
+Another intergovernmental organization with a significant emphasis on standards for AML is the Financial Action Task Force.
 It issued the so-called “Travel Rule” in 2019, requiring financial institutions to attach certain identifying information to each cryptocurrency transaction.
 The rule has been painful for the dealings of privacy coins, accelerating innovation around privacy technology in search of a balance between anonymity and regulatory compliance.

 Self-Regulatory Initiatives by Exchanges